US STOCKS-Wall Street falls on Powell's grim outlook

 By Medha Singh and Ambar Warrick

-May 13 (Reuters) - Wall Street’s main indexes fell on Wednesday after Federal Reserve Chairman Jerome Powell warned of an extended period of weak growth and stagnant incomes due to the coronavirus pandemic.
+May 13 (Reuters) - U.S. stocks fell sharply for the second day on Wednesday after Federal Reserve Chairman Jerome Powell warned of an extended period of weak growth and stagnant incomes due to the coronavirus pandemic, dashing hopes of a quick economic recovery.

-It will take some time for the U.S. economy to get back to where it was, Powell said in a webcast, and called for more fiscal stimulus.
+It will take some time for the U.S. economy to get back to where it was, Powell said in a webcast, as he pledged to use the U.S. central bank’s power as needed and called for more fiscal stimulus.

+However, Powell made it clear the Fed won’t push interest rates below zero, as traders had been increasingly betting.

 “Powell’s doing the right thing by warning people that this is not just going to be a V-shaped recovery,” said Sam Hendel, president and co-portfolio manager of New York-based Levin Easterly Partners.